joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6869725/2025/12/07/michael-jordan-nascar-trial-week-2-primer-jim-france/

 **Colin Jost Plays Pete Hegseth on ‘S.N.L.’ to Explain ‘Operation Kill Everybody’**\
-`Jost appeared as the Defense Secretary in a rare role away from the Weekend Update desk while Melissa McCarthy hosted for the first time since 2017.`\
+`Jost appeared as the defense secretary in a rare role away from the Weekend Update desk while Melissa McCarthy hosted for the first time since 2017.`\
 https://nytimes.com/2025/12/07/arts/television/colin-jost-plays-pete-hegseth-on-snl.html

 **Canucks earn a fun win, but real story is what's happening off the ice**\